 Here, six shots were taken.
 Each shot is numbered and the time for each shot is shown on the left.
 Also on the left is the group size and average distance to center.

 Take turns shooting with others and see who's the best shooter!
-You can also use this mode to try out different shooting techniques.
+You can also use this mode to try out

 Here, two players took five shots each.
 The Rangemaster SRS scores them by their group sizes.
 Player 1 won with a group size of 1.88 inches.